zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/audit/scenarios/ef-core-audit-ef-extensions.md

 However, it will only work with BulkSaveChanges.

-Other Bulk Operations (BulkInsert, BulkUpdate, BulkDelete, and BulkMerge) doesn't use the Change Tracker so, there is nothing to track!
+Other Bulk Operations (BulkInsert, BulkUpdate, BulkDelete, and BulkMerge) don't use the Change Tracker so, there is nothing to track!

 ## BulkSaveChanges + AutoSave